 There are many different options for part-time students who require need-based assistance to complete a degree at SU.
 We’ll help you locate every possible source of aid available to you, and the Financial Aid office will even estimate your financial aid eligibility before you formally apply for admission.
 The following need-based financial assistance scholarships, grants, and federal programs are available to part time undergraduate students enrolled at Syracuse University:

 Undergraduate Need-based Financial Aid Sources Available through University College

-- University College Institutional Tuition Grant: A non-repayable tuition award, providing up to 35 percent of tuition depending on student need and availability of institution’s funds.
+- University College Institutional Tuition Grant: A non-repayable tuition award depending on student need and availability of the institution’s funds.

 - University College Institutional Tuition Scholarship: A non-repayable tuition award available to students who have completed 12 credits through University College with a 3.0 cumulative GPA.
-The scholarship provides up to 45 percent of tuition depending on student need and availability of institution’s funds.
+The scholarship is based on student need and availability of institution’s funds.

 - Count on Us Child Care Grant: With sponsorship from Syracuse University’s Human Resources department, University College has entered into a partnership with Child Care Solutions , a local not-for-profit organization that provides information, referrals, and educational materials to parents who need child care in order to continue their education.

 - The Arthur O. Eve Higher Education Opportunity Program (HEOP): Provides non-repayable funds to New York State residents whose financial and educational backgrounds would prohibit them from admission to Syracuse University.

 - Other Grants & Scholarships: Donor sponsored scholarships are available to students who qualify for part-time financial aid.
 Students will be notified when these opportunities exist.

 Need-based NY State Resident Programs for Undergraduates